Taoshan98/Disable-AMD-GPU-MacBook-Pro-2011/README.md

 2 - Power on the MacBook holding `option` key and select the USB drive

-3 - On Arch Linux's Menu press `e` key and go to the end of the line with the right arrow `->` and write `nomdeset` and Enter
+3 - On Arch Linux's Menu press `e` key and go to the end of the line with the right arrow `->` and write `nomodeset` and Enter

 4 - Wait for Arch Linux boot up